Julius Caesar: Conspiracy and death

 An 1867 depiction of Caesar's death.
 The Death of Caesar by Jean-Léon Gérôme.

 Attempts in January 44 BC to call Caesar rex (lit. 'king') – a title associated with arbitrary oppression against citizens – were shut down by two tribunes before a supportive crowd.
 Caesar, claiming that the two tribunes infringed on his honour by doing so, had them deposed from office and ejected from the Senate.
 The incident both undermined Caesar's original arguments for pursuing the civil war (protecting the tribunes) and angered a public which still revered the tribunes as protectors of popular freedom.
-Shortly before 15 February 44 BC, he assumed the dictatorship for life, putting an end to any hopes that his powers would be merely temporary.
-Transforming his dictatorship, even with a decadal appointment, into one for life clearly showed to all contemporaries that Caesar had no intention to restore a free republic and that no free republic could be restored so long as he was in power.
+Shortly before 15 February 44 BC, he assumed the title dictator perpetuo, putting an end to any hopes that his powers would be merely temporary.
+Transforming his dictatorship, even with a decadal appointment, into that of "dictator in perpetuity" showed to all contemporaries that Caesar had no intention to restore a free republic and that no free republic could be restored so long as he was in power.

 Just days after his assumption of the life dictatorship, he publicly rejected a diadem from Antony at celebrations for the Lupercalia.
 Interpretations of the episode vary: he may have been rejecting the diadem publicly only because the crowd was insufficiently supportive; he could have done it performatively to signal he was no monarch; alternatively, Antony could have acted on his own initiative.
 By this point, however, rumour was rife that Caesar – already wearing the dress of a monarch – sought a formal crown and the episode did little to reassure.